janfilips/fraud-by-web3creative.com/README.md

 We had a call with Surjith S M and agreed on the timeframe and scope of the work.
 He priced the total job at $4,500 and asked for $2,250 upfront.
 After that, there was a period of no communication from him.
 He eventually made **excuses** about time differences and being sick with a virus, although I could see on his GitHub that he was actively coding on his private repositories.

 Three weeks down the line, with not a single line of code produced by him, we asked for a refund due to zero progress.
 He agreed to a full refund but then started coming up with bullshit bank **excuses** and eventually stopped communicating altogether.
-As you guessed correctly, he **pocketed $2,250** from us and **delivered zero work in return**.
+As you guessed correctly, he **pocketed $2,250** from us and **delivered zero work** in return.

 **Scam from the get go!**